 One of the thyroid hormones is called “T4”.
 This is the one that your GP will measure.
-Unfortunately T4 is the LESS active hormone believe it or not.
-So it isn’t really a very good hormone to measure!
-You see T4 might look good on a blood test but the active thyroid hormone is actually T3.
-Another reason that your blood test might be okay but you feel rubbish.
-T4 gets converted into T3 which activates it.
+Believe it or not, T4 is the LESS active hormone, unfortunately, so it isn’t the best one to measure here!
+T4 might look good on a blood test but the active thyroid hormone is actually T3.

 T4 (not very active) ———-> T3 (very active)

-Stacks Image 132554 Therefore is you have poor conversion of T4 into T3 then your T4 might look good but you have low T3 are feel ill.
+Another reason that your blood test might be okay but you feel rubbish is because T4 gets converted into T3 which activates it.
+Therefore, if you have poor conversion of T4 into T3 then your T4 might look good on a blood test but you could still have low T3 which makes you feel sluggish.
 Here’s what interesting though, the conversion needs the mineral SELENIUM.
 So if you are deficient in selenium you will have poor conversion to the active T3 and will feel tired.

-So if you take a selenium supplement this will improve and you might feel better.
+Taking a selenium supplement will improve this and you might feel better.
 Remember this is only one part of the puzzle, don’t go out and just buy selenium!
 By the way selenium is found in Brazil nuts, so you could eat 4 or 5 brazil per day for a natural source.

 T4 ——-> T3 requires SELENIUM

-The supplements used to help you could be vitamins and minerals to correct deficiencies, they could be amino acids to supply your body the ingredients to heal itself or some herbs that are known to support specific organ function.
+The supplements used to help you could be vitamins and minerals to correct deficiencies, amino acids to supply your body the ingredients to heal itself, or herbs that are known to support specific organ function.

-On top of this of course we have food choices and eating plans to use along with other lifestyle changes such as exercise or relaxation advice.
+On top of this, we have food choices and eating plans to use along with other lifestyle changes such as exercise or relaxation advice.

 If anything in this article sounds like you and you are interested in help then give us a call on 01444 410944